mksipe/DSM-Project/README.md

 - Is the data good?
 Does it make sense?
 - Is the data complete?
 - Does it answer your question?

+### Formatting the Data

+  To make the data usable by WEKA, I will open it in Excel and export it as a CSV file format.

 ### Fixing Missing Data